Hackney Carriage and Private Hire Licensing Policy

 - A medical certificate that has been completed and signed / stamped by your registered doctor or, alternatively, a doctor who has access to your full medical records and is registered with the General Medical Council, with the prior agreement of Buckinghamshire Council

-6. 2 colour, passport sized photographs of the applicant, taken within the last month, prior to the application which conform to the standards required by HM Passport Office.
-One photograph must be signed on the back by you and state your name and licence number
+- Provide 1 colour, passport sized photograph of yourself, taken within the last month, prior to the application which conforms to the standards required by HM Passport Office.
+The photograph must be signed on the back by you and state your name and address

 All applications must be accompanied where appropriate by the required fee set by the council.
 Licensing fees are reviewed, considered by the council and agreed every year.